NEUROENDOCRINE CANCER OF THE

 They are rarely associated with a Neuroendocrine Cancer associated syndrome.

 Tests that may be used for the diagnosis and / or monitoring of Neuroendocrine Cancer of the Appendix:

 Liver and kidney function

 Urinary or serum 5HiAA (serotonin).

-CT chest, abdomen and pelvis and/ or CT chest & MRI abdomen and pelvis
+CT chest & abdomen and / or CT chest &MRI abdomen

 Pathology (what can be seen through special tests under a microscope):

 Differentiation and cellular morphology

 Not all cancers are the same or behave in the same way.
 Some may grow very slowly, may not have invaded nearby structures, or spread to other parts of the body at the time of diagnosis – but they have the potential to.
 However some may have already spread at the time of diagnosis.
 The grade is the rate at which the NEN grows.
 You might see this referred to as ‘Ki67’ or ‘Mitotic Index’ mentioned in your clinic letters or medical reports.
 Grade 1 is slow-growing through to Grade 3, a more aggressive, rapidly growing disease.